prajwal4102/Fintelligence_Fusion/README.md

 2. Open the Gradio interface in your browser.

-3. Enter the stock symbol you want to analyze in the provided input field and visualize the results.
+3. Enter the stock symbol(MSFT,BTC-USD etc...) you want to analyze in the provided input field and visualize the results.

 ## Files